asutton7/songs-web-app/README.md

   *Synonym and Rhyming dictionary built in editor page on Desktop site

 ## Current Limitations
 I built this to be an application that is used by Songwriters, but I am not willing to invest in the infrastructure unless there is true interest.
 There are no limitations to the amount of songs / folders you can create, but you can only upload recordings that are less than 10mb.
-Recordings are saved as .mp3, which should prevent this from being a huge problem as .mp3 files are pretty small.
+Recordings are saved as .mp3, which should prevent this from being a huge problem as .mp3 files are relatively small.

 ## The Site
 The site is hosted here: https://songwriterssuite-1f53f.web.app/